Scroll To Top

 Midori, who is an alternative sexuality, BDSM, and Shibari coach, a co-director of Kink Informed Certification for Sexual Health Alliance, and author of Seductive Art of Japanese Bondage, also says that if you've never gotten kinky before, Pride festivities are not the best place to start since it's a celebration because you might be seen as a "lookie-loo tourist."

-However, Hawk says that while he wouldn't want to play with a newbie during Pride Month, people new to kink are always welcome.
+However, Hawk says that while they wouldn't want to play with a newbie during Pride Month, people new to kink are always welcome.
 "I wouldn't want to play with anybody brand, brand new at Pride.
 I've got limited time.
 Only got a month, I'm tired already.
 I ain't got time for this," Hawk jokes.
 "But I'll talk to you, you know what I mean?
 I definitely will talk to you to make you feel welcome."

 Once you find a kinky Pride event you want to attend, Midori suggests you contact the host or reach out through social media to determine if the event is right for you.